PrimeThirty7/apache2-scripting/README.md

 # apache2-scripting
 ## Apache2 Script Ready Web Server

 **Please note - this isn't ready for production use.
-It is suitable for internal testing at most.**
+It is suitable for internal testing only.**

 This docker image is based on the php-apache2 image, with minor changes to support Python, PHP and Perl scripts.
 It is not meant for production use, more of a simple repeatable base dockerised environment for hosting scripts whilst being developed.